Bram1903/MinecraftPlayerCrasher/README.md

   All packet modifications are done asynchronously, so the main thread is never blocked.
 - **Folia Support** - The plugin integrates with [Folia](https://papermc.io/software/folia), which is a Paper fork that adds regionised multithreading to the server.
-- **Scare Command** - The plugin includes a scare command, which makes the target think they are receiving a virus.
-After sending a few messages to the target, the target will be crashed like normal (See the picture in the top of this README).
 - **Configurable** - The plugin is highly configurable, allowing you to adjust the settings to your liking.
 - **Update Checker** - The plugin automatically checks for updates on startup.
   If a new version is available, a message will be sent to the console.